Effect of interactions on the topological expression for the chiral separation effect

 \mz{(By renormalized current we understand expression with bare velocity operator substituted by the renormalized one.) } This expression is valid provided that $\lambda^2|F_{ij}| \ll 1$, where $\lambda$ is the correlation length of the given system.
 In particular, for homogeneous cold quark matter with $\mu > \Lambda_{QCD}$ we need magnetic field strength much smaller than $\Lambda_{QCD}^2$.

 Here $\cal N$ is the topological invariant given by \begin{widetext}

-\end{widetext} In this expression $\hat{\bf G}^{(0)}$ is the {\it renormalized} complete two - point Green function with interaction corrections included. \mzz{It has to be calculated after a certain gauge is fixed (if we are speaking of the quark matter).
-The result does not depend on the chosen gauge.} ${\bf G}^{(0)}_W$ is its Wigner transformation.
-Correspondingly, $\hat{\bf Q}^{(0)}$ is operator inverse to $\hat{\bf G}^{(0)}$, while ${\bf Q}^{(0)}_W$ is its Weyl symbol.
-Superscript $^{(0)}$ means that the expression for $\hat{\bf G}$ does not contain the external magnetic field.
-Surface $\Sigma_3$ in momentum space depends on $x$ and surrounds the hypersurface of the singularities of expression standing inside the integral.
-The latter hypersurface generalizes the notion of Fermi surface and reduces to it in the homogeneous case.
-It is supposed that at $\Sigma_3(x)$ for any $x$ matrix $\gamma^5$ commutes (or anti - commutes) with both ${\bf G}^{(0)}_W$ and ${\bf Q}^{(0)}_W$.
-(Correspondingly, in the homogenous system this requirement means that $\gamma^5$ commutes/anti - commutes with ${\bf G}^{(0)}$ at the Fermi surface.)
-This means, actually, that in the given system at low energies there is chiral symmetry.
-In the system with $N$ chiral Dirac fermions ${\cal N} = N$, and the above result means that the CSE conductivity is given by
+\end{widetext} In this expression \mzo{$\Sigma_3$ is the hypersurface in momentum space consisting of the two hyperplanes $p_4 = \pm \epsilon \to 0$.} $\hat{\bf G}^{(0)}$ is the {\it renormalized} complete two - point Green function with interaction corrections included. \mzz{It has to be calculated after a certain gauge is fixed (if we are speaking of the quark matter).
+The result does not depend on the chosen gauge.} Correspondingly, $\hat{\bf Q}^{(0)}$ is operator inverse to $\hat{\bf G}^{(0)}$, while ${\bf Q}^{(0)}_W$ is its Weyl symbol.
+Superscript $^{(0)}$ means that the expression for $\hat{\bf G}$ does not contain the external magnetic field. \mzo{Eq. (\ref{Ncompl_f}) may also be represented in the form with integration along the hypersurface $\Sigma_3$ of other forms (but still surrounding the singularities of the expression standing in the integral).
+For the details see footnote after Eq. (\ref{eq47}). }

+\mzo{For any $x$ the position of the singularities of an expression standing in the integral inside Eq. (\ref{Ncompl_f}) generalizes the notion of Fermi surface and reduces to it in the homogeneous case.
+It is supposed that around this generalized Fermi surface matrix $\gamma^5$ commutes (or anti - commutes) with ${\bf Q}^{(0)}_W$.} This means, actually, that in the given system at low energies there is chiral symmetry.